-1 NSF utilizes the conventional definition of preliminary design as used by project managers - a site-specific design defining all major subsystems and their interconnections, a level of design completeness that allows final construction drawings to proceed, cost estimation based on construction bidding, and bottom-up estimates of cost and contingency.
+&lt;sup>2 NSF utilizes the conventional definition of preliminary design as used by project managers - a site-specific design defining all major subsystems and their interconnections, a level of design completeness that allows final construction drawings to proceed, cost estimation based on construction bidding, and bottom-up estimates of cost and contingency.
 Preliminary design usually has a specific meaning within a particular industry or discipline, and NSF adopts the definition most appropriate to each particular project, as defined in the Project Development Plan part of the PEP.

-2 See Section 3.4 for a description of the PEP.
+&lt;sup>3 See Section 3.4 for a description of the PEP.

-- Updated construction schedule with contingency estimate; - Updated Educational Outreach and Broader Societal Impact plan that includes the scope of work, required budget and schedule to implement the plan, plus the budget and schedule needed to develop the plan from preliminary design to final design; - Implementation of a Project Management Control System (PMCS) 1 and inclusion within the preliminary design of a resource-loaded schedule; - Updated risk analysis, including regulatory issues affecting construction or operation, and time-dependent factors such as inflation indices, price volatility of commodities, etc. (The preliminary design budget estimate will be the basis for a future NSF budget request to Congress if the project successfully emerges from the Preliminary Design phase.
-Costs and risks should be projected forward to the anticipated award date for construction funds.) - Demonstration that key technologies are feasible and can be industrialized if required; - Plans for management of the project during construction, including preliminary partnership arrangements and international participation, oversight of major subawards and contracts, organizational structure and management of change control;2 and - Updated estimates for future operating costs, anticipated future upgrades, or possible decommissioning costs of the facility at the end of its operating life.
+- Scope management plans that include de-scoping options and scope opportunities that can be implemented depending upon available contingency levels. - Updated construction schedule with contingency estimate; - Updated Educational Outreach and Broader Societal Impact plan that includes the scope of work, required budget and schedule to implement the plan, plus the budget and schedule needed to develop the plan from preliminary design to final design; - Implementation of a Project Management Control System (PMCS) and inclusion within the preliminary design of a resource-loaded schedule; - Updated risk analysis, including regulatory issues affecting construction or operation, and time-dependent factors such as inflation indices, price volatility of commodities, etc. (The preliminary design budget estimate will be the basis for a future NSF budget request to Congress if the project successfully emerges from the Preliminary Design Phase.
+Costs and risks should be projected forward to the anticipated award date for construction funds.) - Demonstration that key technologies are feasible and can be industrialized if required; - Updated acquisition plans and timeline, including clear milestones, justification, and risk management considerations for transition from R&D to design and procurement.
+Updated strategies for evolving technologies. - Plans for management of the project during construction, including preliminary partnership arrangements and international participation, oversight of major subawards and contracts, organizational structure, and management of change control; and - Updated estimates for future operating costs, anticipated future upgrades, or possible decommissioning costs of the facility at the end of its operating life.